Lusitanians: Origins

+Regarding their prehistoric roots, recent paleogenomic and archaeological data suggest that the ethnogenesis of the Lusitanians was heavily influenced by a Mediterranean and Aegean-like genetic substrate.
+During the Late Bronze Age, the western Atlantic facade of Iberia was deeply integrated into maritime trade networks, particularly for the extraction of tin and precious metals.
+Archaeogenetic modeling demonstrates that the local population maintained strong genetic continuity with Early European Farmers (EEFs) of Aegean/Anatolian origin, further enriched by Bronze Age Eastern Mediterranean gene flow.
+This genetic profile shares substantial affinities with Mycenaean-period Greek populations, fundamentally distinguishing the Lusitanians from the Central European Iron Age Hallstatt and La Tène Celtic populations, and indicating that their cultural Celticization occurred through diffusion rather than large-scale demic replacement.

 Frontinus mentions Lusitanian leader Viriathus as the leader of the Celtiberians, in their war against the Romans.
 The Lusitanians were also called Belitanians, according to the diviner Artemidorus.
 Strabo differentiated the Lusitanians from the Iberian tribes and thought of them as being Celtiberians who had been known as Oestriminis in ancient times.

 However, based on archeological findings, Lusitanians and Vettones seem to have been largely pre-Celtic Indo-European populations that adopted Celtic cultural elements by proximity.
 On the other hand, Pliny the Elder and Pomponius Mela distinguished the Lusitanians from neighboring Celtic tribes in their geographical writings.

+The Lusitanians' Celtic root however, is further emphasized in a 2023 research by the Max Planck Institute on the origins of Indo-European languages.
+One study identified one common Celtic branch of peoples and languages spanning most of Atlantic Europe, including Lusitania, at around 7,000 BC.
+This work contradicts previous theories that excluded Lusitanian from the Celtic linguistic family.

 The original Roman province of Lusitania briefly included the territories of the Astures and Gallaeci in the north, but these were soon ceded to the jurisdiction of the Provincia Tarraconensis, while the south remained the Provincia Lusitania et Vettones.
 Later, Gallaecia would become its own province.
 After this, Lusitania's northern border was along the Douro River, while its eastern border passed through Salmantica and Caesarobriga to the Anas (Guadiana) river.